JamieHeart/starting-working-out-guide/week-by-week-progress.md

 **Tips:**
 - Take it easy - use lighter weights than you think necessary
 - Pay extra attention to recovery (sleep, hydration, nutrition)
+- **Don't panic about weight gain** - it's likely glycogen and water, not fat
 - Document your starting point (measurements, photos, fitness tests)

 ## Week 2: Adaptation Begins